teimilola/teimilola.github.io/_posts/2020-01-01-organization-toolkit.md

 ## Things

 Things is a gorgeous task tracker for OSX.
 I use it for the vast majority of my to do items, both personal and professional.
-When my mental load starts feeling heavy, I love knowing that I can safely offload everything into Things and not have to worry about forgetting anything later.
+When my mental load starts feeling heavy, I know that I can safely offload everything into Things and not have to worry about forgetting anything later.

 The only to do items I don't track in Things are specific coding tasks for projects; these fit better into kanban boards, which I use Coda to maintain (see below).